Explore Clifton & Crescent Hill: Louisville Neighborhoods : GoToLouisville.com Official Travel Source

 DISCOVER

 The Crescent Hill Reservoir and Gatehouse became an instant tourist attraction when it first opened in 1879 and is the perfect place for a leisurely stroll.
-Stop by the American Printing House for the Blind (home to the Helen Keller archive and the official supplier of educational materials for visually-impaired students in the country) for free guided tours.
-You can witness the production of Braille publications and the recording of talking books on the free tour.

 SHOP

-If you’re on the hunt for designer fashions, you can find them at Peacock Boutique, for women, and children, next door is the whimsical clothing store Kiddo.
-Designer options for your home abound at Posh Home and Summer Eliason Designs, all four shops conveniently located on the same block.
-For specialty Bourbon-enhanced culinary delights, visit Bourbon Barrel Foods and Eat Your Bourbon Marketplace.
+Vinyl lovers will want to peruse Guestroom Records, and book lovers will feel right at home at Carmichael’s Bookstore, Louisville’s oldest independent bookstore.
+If you’re on the hunt for designer fashions, you can find them at Peacock Boutique, for women and for children, next door is the whimsical clothing store Kiddo.
+Designer options for your home abound at Posh Home and Summer Eliason Designs.
+For specialty Bourbon-enhanced culinary delights, visit Bourbon Barrel Foods.
 Ask about the free soy sauce tasting experience.
+The Wine Rack is a friendly neighborhood wine, beer and spirits store, offering wine tastings every Thursday and Friday.

 Featured Attractions & Things to Do